In

 can be the producer or just hire us.

-The Production can be on Broadcast (BetaCam
+The Production can be on Broadcast (Sony 4K) or Consumer (Canon HDV)

 equipment.
 We can shoot your event, stopping and